rahulkhatri137/revanced-yt-builder/README.md

 * Check releases after sometime.

 # ProVanced
-ProVanced is unofficial continuation of Revanced Extended(by [inotia00](https://github.com/inotia00/ReVanced_Extended)) with some tweaks wherever needed.
+ProVanced is unofficial fork/clone of Revanced Extended(by [inotia00](https://github.com/inotia00/ReVanced_Extended)) with some tweaks wherever needed.
 ProVanced is more focused on simplicity instead of cluttering too many features, just the basic necessities to improve the youtube experience.

 <details>
 <summary>Patches included in ProVanced</summary>